 "When's that?
 When's Hika-nee coming home?"

 The silence was broken when the head of the Village Council rose.
-The Martian Princess, he informed the silent village, had been killed by unknown parties during her goodwill visit to Earth.
-It had been confirmed, via landline and radio, that the Martians had attacked Tokyo.
+The Martian Princess, he informed the silent village, had been assassinated by unknown parties during her goodwill visit to Earth.
+It had been confirmed, via radio, that the Martians had attacked Tokyo.
 Every possible measure was doubtless being taken to contain them.
 Everybody should remain calm, and prepare to do all Japan might ask.
 They should pray for their sacred nation, and her people.
 Her fighting men, and world peace.

 "They can't know who did it."
 Natsumi blustered over the hubbub, "It must've been some crazy terrorists.
 How can they declare war?"